plone/volto/docs/source/getting-started/install.md

 There are three processes continuously running when you have a working Volto website:

 1. A frontend web application running in your browser (JavaScript)
-2. A Node.js server process that delivers the JavaScript to the client and does {term}`server-side rendering` (SSR) of your pages on first request (JavaScript, the Razzle package is used for SSR)
+2. A {term}`Node.js` server process that delivers the JavaScript to the client and does {term}`server-side rendering` (SSR) of your pages on first request (JavaScript, the Razzle package is used for SSR)
 3. A Plone server process that stores and delivers all content through a REST API (Python)

 When you start with Volto most of the first customisations you will want to make (or maybe ever need to make) are in the JavaScript code used in the browser and Razzle process.
-Therefore this getting started chapter will focus on installing a NodeJS/JavaScript environment locally and suggest you start the API backend using a container.
+Therefore this getting started chapter will focus on installing a Node.js/JavaScript environment locally and suggest you start the API backend using a container.

 (frontend-getting-started-install-nvm-label)=

-## Install nvm (NodeJS version manager)
+## Install nvm (Node.js version manager)

-If you have a working Node JavaScript development already set up on your machine or you prefer another management tool to install/maintain Node.js this step is not needed.
-If you have less experience with setting up JavaScript, it's a good idea to integrate nvm for development, as it provides easy access to any NodeJS released version.
+If you have a working Node.js JavaScript development already set up on your machine or you prefer another management tool to install/maintain Node.js this step is not needed.
+If you have less experience with setting up JavaScript, it's a good idea to integrate nvm for development, as it provides easy access to any Node.js released version.

 1. Open a terminal console and type: